 If you’re planning to appeal a visa decision through the Administrative Appeals Tribunal (AAT), you’ll probably want to know how long your wait will be.

-Waiting to have your case heard can be agonising and the length of time that you’ll be in limbo depends on a number of factors, including the type of case and when your case is given to a decision-maker for review.
+Waiting to have your case heard can be agonising and the length of time that you’ll be in limbo for depends on a number of factors, including the type of case and when your case is given to a decision-maker for review.

-The AAT recently published processing times for decisions made over the last six months and it makes difficult reading for anyone expecting a speedy decision.
+The AAT recently published processing times showing the average time for finalising reviews between January 2019 and February 2020.
+It makes difficult reading for anyone expecting a speedy decision.

 According to the statistics released, partner visa decisions take 718 days on average and decisions relating to temporary work visas take 612 days.
 Bridging visa reviews take an average of 11 days.